FUSAKLA/promruval/docs/validations.md

   showExpectedForm: true # Optional, will show how the query should be formatted
   skipExpressionsWithComments: true # Optional, will skip the expressions with comments
 ```

+#### `expressionDoesNotUseClassicHistogramBucketOperations`

+Fails if the expression does any binary operation between bucket metrics of a classical histogram.

+> There are situations when the classic histogram is not atomic (for example remote write), this it may result in unexpected results.
+> This calculation is often used to calculate SLOs a a difference between the `+Inf` bucket and one of the buckets which is the SLO threshold.
+> To avoid this issue, it's recommended to calculate such differences before sending the data over the remote write for example.

 ### PromQL expression validators (using live Prometheus instance)